Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 ## Abstract

 In this example we will create a simple Custom Socket.
-Idea here is to create an endpoint which will return a `Hello world` message.
+The idea here is to create an endpoint which will return a `Hello world` message.

 ## Repository link

-Whole example can be found under: [Syncano/custom-socket-hello-world](https://github.com/Syncano/custom-socket-hello-world) It's possible to install it to Syncano Instance using `install from url` functionality in CLI.
+The whole example can be found under: [Syncano/custom-socket-hello-world](https://github.com/Syncano/custom-socket-hello-world)
+It's possible to install it to Syncano Instance using `install from url` functionality in CLI.
 The URL is:

 `https://github.com/Syncano/custom-socket-hello-world/blob/master/socket.yml`